cole-h/nixos-config/README.md

     - fish shell history

 ## 1. partition
-  - 512MiB /boot at the beginning
+  - 2GiB /boot at the beginning
   - 16GiB swap partition at the beginning
-  - rest "linux partition" (for ZFS) -- don't forget native encryption ("encryption=on") and "compression=on"
+  - rest "linux partition" (for ZFS) -- don't forget native encryption ("encryption=aes-256-gcm") and "compression=on"
     - tank/system (none) -- should be backed up
     - tank/system/root (legacy)
     - tank/system/var (legacy)